Treatments and drugsBy Mayo Clinic Staff

-There's no known cure for ichthyosis, so the goal of treatment is to manage the condition.
+Ichthyosis vulgaris doesn't have a known cure, so the goal of treatment is to manage the condition.

 Treatments may include:

-- Alpha hydroxy acids, such as lactic acid and glycolic acid.
-Treatment can include prescription creams and ointments that contain acids that help control scaling and increase skin moisture.
+- Exfoliating creams and ointments.
+Prescription creams and ointments containing alpha hydroxy acids, such as lactic acid and glycolic acid, help control scaling and increase skin moisture.